 When the IRS files a Notice of Federal Tax Lien against you, it means that the agency has a legal claim against all your current and future property, such as your home or car.
 It also establishes the priority of the IRS’s claim before those of other creditors.

 Does the IRS Report to Credit Bureaus?

 The IRS does not report your tax debt directly to consumer credit bureaus now or in the past.
-In fact, laws protect your tax return information from disclosure by the IRS to third parties.
+In fact, laws protect your tax return information from disclosure by the IRS to third parties (see the Taxpayer Bill of Rights).
 However, once a Notice of Federal Tax Lien has been filed, your debt becomes public record.
 Before the credit bureaus changed their policies in April 2018, the public nature of the lien allowed it to be reported on your credit report.